yuluqinn/CCM-site/README.md

 **Labs.**
 Tuesdays 12:30-1:20PM in Silver Room 405.
 Masks are always welcome in class.

-**Brightspace access for waitlist and auditors.** Please add your email to this [spreadsheet](https://docs.google.com/spreadsheets/d/12xuNgQ17GiTM6W4GulXkqF78kbR8qX-MFooYcPksUQ0/edit?usp=sharing).
+**Brightspace access for waitlist and auditors.** We won't need brightspace for anything except lab recordings.
+If you feel you need brightspace access and don't have it, please add your email to this [spreadsheet](https://docs.google.com/spreadsheets/d/12xuNgQ17GiTM6W4GulXkqF78kbR8qX-MFooYcPksUQ0/edit?usp=sharing).
 We will add the emails from the spreadsheet periodically.

 **Course numbers**:
 DS-GA 1016 (Data Science)